xnhp/vanted-wiki/ExtendingExpLoading.md

 }
 ```

-Finally, you have to register this processor with VANTED by calling.
-This is usually done in your Addon startup code. (see [Add-on development](AddonDevelopment.md))
+Finally, you have to register this processor with VANTED by calling the method below.
+This is usually done in your Add-on startup code. (see [Add-on development](AddonDevelopment.md))

 ```Java
 ExperimentDataProcessingManager.addExperimentDataProcessor(new PutIntoSidePanel());